 - Automatic blog post notification emails

-- Add signup forms to your sidebar or footer as widgets, use shortcodes and even iFrame
+- Add signup forms to your website as pop-ups, slide-ins, fixed bar, below posts/pages, as widgets, use shortcodes, Gutenberg blocks, and even iFrame

 - GDPR compliant